 \subsection{Background and Motivation}

-A typical insurance contract involves two parties, a \emph{buyer} (they) and a \emph{seller} (it), in risk sharing.\footnote{Other common names for the buyer of insurance include policyholders and insureds; the seller of insurance is frequently called insurers or insurance companies.
-Reinsurance is a secondary-level insurance contract, with the buyer being an insurer and the seller a reinsurer (\citet{albrecher2017reinsurance}).
-Our setup also applies to the study of optimal reinsurance problems, and, to avoid potential confusion, we use the terms, buyer and seller.} The buyer is exposed to a loss $X$ and purchases an insurance contract with indemnity $I$ from the seller to cover the loss $X$.
-The seller charges a premium $\pi$ for the insurance contract and agrees to indemnify the buyer an amount of $I(x)$ in the event of a covered loss with size $x > 0$.
-The design of optimal insurance contracts aims to identify the optimal indemnity function under a chosen criterion and has long been a pivotal topic in insurance economics and actuarial science (see \citet{arrow1963uncertainty}).
-The goal of this paper is to derive an optimal insurance contract for a utility-maximizing buyer, subject to the seller's endogenous default and background risk.
+A typical reinsurance contract involves two parties, an insurer (buyer of reinsurance) and a reinsurer (seller of reinsurance), and it is uniquely identified by its indemnity function $I$, which specifies the indemnification amount $I(x)$ to the insurer in case of a covered loss with size $x>0$.
+The design of optimal reinsurance contracts aims to identify the optimal indemnity function under a chosen criterion and has long been a pivotal topic in insurance economics and actuarial science (see \citet{arrow1963uncertainty}).
+The goal of this paper is to derive an optimal reinsurance contract for a utility-maximizing insurer, subject to the reinsurer's endogenous default and background risk.

-The classical literature on optimal insurance makes an \emph{implicit} assumption that the seller can always fulfill its promised contract payment, specified by $I$, to the buyer.
-However, this assumption is challenged in real-world insurance markets because many factors, such as catastrophic climate events or systemic risk in the financial markets, could lead to the partial (or even no) payment on covered losses from the seller (\citet{cummins2003optimal}).
-The failure to pay the contractual indemnity $I$ from the seller of insurance is a particular case of \emph{contract nonperformance} (\citet{doherty1990rational}) and, as one would expect, has a significant impact on the buyer's insurance demand (\citet{peter2020you}).
-According to data from the National Organization of Life and Health Insurance Guaranty Association, there are a total of 94 liquidations of major insurance companies in the USA between 1988 and 2023, with the highest annual number of 13 in 1994.\footnote{See \url{https://nolhga.com/policyholders/insolvent-insurance-companies}.}
+The classical literature on optimal (re)insurance makes an \emph{implicit} assumption that the seller of contract can always fulfill its promised contract payment, specified by $I$, to the buyer.
+However, this assumption is challenged in real-world reinsurance markets because many factors, such as catastrophic climate events or systemic risk in the financial markets, could lead to the partial (or even no) payment on covered losses from the seller (\citet{cummins2003optimal}).
+The failure to pay the contractual indemnity $I$ from the seller is a particular case of \emph{contract nonperformance} (\citet{doherty1990rational}) and, as one would expect, has a significant impact on the buyer's (re)insurance demand (\citet{peter2020you}).